knightsUCF/CarRacing/Log.md

 # Car Movement - Turning

-Here is adding turning to our PlayerControls.cs:
+Here is adding turning to our PlayerControls.cs.

+Of course this just works at higher speeds.
+At lower speeds, when the player turns, we want to turn the wheels, and below a certain threshold, also turn the car.

         using System.Collections;
         using System.Collections.Generic;